-Near the beginning of Luchino Visconti's Senso, the contessa Serpieri, played by Alida Valli, says to a suitor: “I dislike people behaving like characters in some melodrama, with no regard for the serious consequences of a gesture dictated by impulse or by unforgivable thoughtlessness.”
-Visconti rarely put potentially reflexive dialogue in his characters' mouths, but in this instance, the line is less a directive or instructive in decoding Visconti's cinema than it is a point of contention, meant to be pondered and debated by the viewer.
-After all, the contessa's displeasure is “dislike,” and thus a matter of taste.
-Her objection is purely aesthetic, not moral, as is her notion of forgiveness.
-What's “unforgiveable” isn't the deed itself, but its placement within the confines of a particular social decorum—namely, nationalist allegiances during a time of occupation.
-That the countess almost immediately breaks with her claims, falling for an Austrian lieutenant and causing political dissonance for her comrades and herself, speaks to Visconti's weariness of philosophical absolutes.
+Near the start of Senso, the contessa Serpieri, played by Alida Valli, says to a suitor: “I dislike people behaving like characters in some melodrama, with no regard for the serious consequences of a gesture dictated by impulse or by unforgivable thoughtlessness.”
+Luchino Visconti rarely put potentially reflexive dialogue in his characters’ mouths, but in this instance, the line is less a directive or instructive in decoding Visconti’s cinema than it is a point of contention, meant to be pondered and debated by the viewer.
+After all, Serpieri’s displeasure is “dislike,” and thus a matter of taste.
+Her objection is aesthetic, not moral, as is her notion of forgiveness.
+What’s “unforgiveable” isn’t the deed itself, but its placement within the confines of a particular social decorum—namely, nationalist allegiances during a time of occupation.
+That the countess almost immediately breaks with her claims, falling for an Austrian lieutenant and causing political dissonance for her comrades and herself, speaks to Visconti’s wariness of philosophical absolutes.

 The film suggests that such blustery prospects necessarily wilt into operatic decay over time, due to unceasing cycles of desired innovation.
 As one character explains about the city: “Apartment buildings are shooting up like mushrooms.”
-He could have tagged “clouds” to the end of it, since Rocco and His Brothers is fully cognizant of urbanization as a potentially explosive form of destruction unto itself.
-In that way, Visconti's film is rather conservative, bemoaning and lamenting as it does a mythological loss of innocence for the Italian male and the rural haven.
-The film is less progressive than L'Avventura; Antonioni's film insists that masculine hierarchies are the persona non grata of Western civilization, and have historically emptied cultures and societies of their potentially humanist convictions.
-Nevertheless, Visconti's points are just as vital, and his vision perhaps clearer, about violence being bred from systemic blind spots, where miniscule souls are tasked with the impossible: assimilating into rampantly shifting forms of modernization while retaining culturally specific filial values.
+He could have just as easily said “clouds,” since Rocco and His Brothers is fully cognizant of urbanization as a potentially explosive form of destruction unto itself.
+In that way, the film is rather conservative, bemoaning and lamenting as it does a mythological loss of innocence for the Italian male and the rural haven.
+The film is less progressive than Michelangelo Antonioni’s L’Avventura, a film that insists that masculine hierarchies are the persona non grata of Western civilization, and have historically emptied cultures and societies of their potentially humanist convictions.
+Nevertheless, Visconti’s points are just as vital, and his vision perhaps clearer, about violence being bred from systemic blind spots, where small souls are tasked with the impossible: assimilating into rampantly shifting forms of modernization while retaining culturally specific filial values.

 As the brothers grow apart over time, with Rocco joining the military and Simone trying his mitts within the boxing ring, Visconti places each of the men as correlatively angular pieces within the cityscape.
 That is, their paths are drawn for inevitable conflict, especially once Rocco starts seeing Nadia (Annie Girardot), Simone’s former lover.
 However, their doom isn’t to kill one another, but to entrap Nadia within each of their inabilities to reconcile how they’re meant to exist in a space that’s largely indifferent to their struggles.
 “I feel lost in the city,” Rocco confides in Nadia.
 As philosopher Stanley Cavell later wrote of Red Desert, there’s a “premonition that the world we inhabit is already the world of the future.”
 Rocco and His Brothers embodies these sentiments entirely and strands its characters both without gravity and a suffocating sense of already having passed a point of no return.